DDDEastMidlandsLimited/dddem-blog/_posts/2019-11-02-it-takes-a-community.md

 #### On the day

-Firstly, the people how not only came to DDD East Midlands, but also stayed throughout two fire alarms in the miserable weather.
+Firstly, the people who not only came to DDD East Midlands, but also stayed throughout two fire alarms in the miserable weather.
 Thank you for not only persevering but also being supportive, positive and not letting the slight sogginess ruin your day.

 We did our best to manage the slight disaster and you all gave us positive words of support when we felt absolutely rotten for what had happened.
 Thank you so much.